-- Determining whether any of the devices used qualify as medical devices. - GDPR compliance appropriate notice and consent practices; implementation of necessary security measures; and ensuring that algorithms are robust and unbiased. - Contractual issues between the various suppliers of services and devices. - If telemedicine is included, compliance with the local pharmacy and prescribing rules and regulations will be necessary. - Robotics - Liability allocation for poor outcomes designer, manufacturer, HCP or even power supplier. - Compliance with Regulations: e.g. for waste electrical and electronic equipment (WEEE). - Compliance with MDR 2002/EU MDR. - Data protection. - Wearables - Determining whether any of the devices used qualify as medical devices. - GDPR compliance securing appropriate consent from data subjects, implementation of necessary security measures, and retention of necessary information. - Contractual issues between the various suppliers of services and devices. - Virtual Assistants (e.g. Alexa) Similar issues as for Telehealth.
+- Determining whether any of the devices used qualify as medical devices. - Determining whether such activity requires registration as a regulated activity. - Data protection compliance: appropriate notice and consent practices; implementation of necessary security measures; and ensuring that algorithms are robust and unbiased. - Contractual issues between the various suppliers of services and devices. - If telemedicine is included, compliance with the local pharmacy and prescribing rules and regulations will be necessary. - Robotics - Liability allocation for poor outcomes designer, manufacturer, HCP or even power supplier. - Compliance with Regulations: e.g. for waste electrical and electronic equipment ("WEEE"). - Compliance with MDR 2002. - Data protection. - Wearables - Determining whether any of the devices used qualify as medical devices. - Data protection compliance securing appropriate consent from data subjects, implementation of necessary security measures, and retention of necessary information.

-- Mobile Apps
+- Contractual issues between the various suppliers of services and devices. - Virtual Assistants (e.g. Alexa) Similar issues as for Telehealth. - Mobile Apps

 - Similar issues as for Telehealth.

-Software as a Medical Device
+- Software as a Medical Device

-- Compliance with MDR 2002/EU MDR.
+- Compliance with MDR 2002.

+- Data protection compliance.

-AI-as-a-Service
+- AI-as-a-Service

 - Similar issues as for Telehealth.

 - IoT and Connected Devices Similar issues as for Telehealth.

+- 3D Printing/Bioprinting

+- Liability allocation for poor outcomes designer, manufacturer and/or HCP.

+- Contractual issues between the various suppliers and customers of services/products.

+- IP ownership issues.

 - Natural Language Processing No particular issues.

-3.2 What are the key issues for digital platform providers?
+- 3.2 What are the key issues for digital platform

-Data protection and especially the transmission, storing processing and use of data - and ensuring adequate consent to such use has been obtained.
+providers?
+Data protection and especially the lawful transmission, storing processing and use of data - and ensuring adequate consent to such use has been obtained.
+International data transfers are a compliance hot topic.